Chart Color Schemes

 Health performance in Bayswater North is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Bayswater North faces significant health challenges with common health conditions being somewhat prevalent across all age groups, but to a higher degree among older individuals.
-Approximately 51% of its total population (~6331 people) has private health cover, compared to 54.1% in Greater Melbourne.
+Bayswater North faces significant health challenges with common health conditions being somewhat prevalent across all age groups, but to a higher degree among older cohorts.
+Approximately 51% of its total population (~6,331 people) has private health cover, compared to 54.1% in Greater Melbourne.

-The most common medical conditions are mental health issues and asthma, affecting 10.3 and 9.0% of residents respectively.
-However, 66.5% of residents claim to be completely free from medical ailments, compared to 68.7% in Greater Melbourne.
-There are 17.3% of residents aged 65 and over (2165 people), which is lower than the 19.0% in Greater Melbourne.
-The health outcomes among seniors require more attention than the broader population.
+The most common medical conditions are mental health issues and asthma, affecting 10.3 and 9.0% of residents respectively, while 66.5% report no medical ailments, compared to 68.7% in Greater Melbourne.
+As of 2016 data, 17.3% of residents are aged 65 and over (2,165 people), lower than the 19.0% in Greater Melbourne.
+Health outcomes among seniors require more attention due to these higher prevalence rates.

 Frequently Asked Questions - Health